How Tom Petty Tried to Stay on a Roll With ‘Into the Great Wide Open’

 Petty, though he was quick to reject the idea of meeting sales projects, seemed to feel that the formula had played out, as well.
 He switched labels and producers – going with Rick Rubin for 1994's Wildflowers, a triumphant Heartbreakers record in all but name.

 "I've never gotten into the businessman's frame of mind.
-It's just too damn boring," he said back then.
+It's just too damn boring," he said.
 "Rock has been caught up in too many restraints, too many cliched expectations.
 It's become a huge big business, like McDonald's.
 Our reaction has been to just turn our heads from everything and just keep doing what we're doing, because we like it."